AlphaLunaFurry/fennec/doc/letters/declaration.md

 You are acting like a bunch of obnoxious children, when you should be working on HURD or SIPWitch.

-Instead, you waste time whining about how unfair it is that people are not giving you credit for allegedly creating a set of tools on top of the kernel Linus Torvalts ripped off from Minix, which was in turn ripped off from Multics.
+Instead, you waste time whining about how unfair it is that people are not giving you credit for allegedly creating a set of tools on top of the kernel Linus Torvalds ripped off from Minix, which was in turn ripped off from Multics.

 I do not buy the claim that Linux is in any way innovative.
 It's useful, yes, but it has not strayed far from